nutanixworkshops/beam/beam_cost_governance/beam_cost_governance.rst

 Cost Governance with Xi Beam
 ----------------------------

 Xi Beam is a cost governance and security compliance service that works with both public clouds and Nutanix Private Cloud.
-This lab introduces Beam’s cost governance capabilities specifically for Nutanix.
+This lab introduces Beam’s cost governance capabilities for Nutanix as well as public clouds.

 .. figure:: images/beam_vm_costing.png

 What is Cost Governance?
 It is a set of rules by which you measure your cloud consumption and implement cost control policies.
-Specifically for the Nutanix Private Cloud, Beam provides the following cost governance capabilities:
+Beam provides the following cost governance capabilities across the Nutanix Private Cloud and public clouds like AWS and Azure:

-- Granular Cloud Metering: know how much it really costs to run VMs in your Nutanix Private Cloud
+- Granular Private Cloud Metering: know how much it really costs to run VMs in your Nutanix Private Cloud
-- Cost Center Reporting: tag-based automated reports to know how much a cost center is spending
+- Multi-Cloud Cost Centers: tag-based automated cost reports to know how much a cost center is spending across public and private clouds
 - Chargeback & Budgeting: drive accountability by allocating any untagged costs to appropriate cost centers and implement budget alerts
+- Overall Cost Savings: Reduce total cloud spend by acting upon cost saving recommendations especially for public clouds

-**In this lab you will mimic a customer use case of identifying the true cost of running workloads on Nutanix Private Cloud across various users.
+**In this lab you will mimic a customer use case of identifying the true cost of running VDI workloads across Nutanix Private Cloud and AWS across various users.
 By the end of the lab, you will learn:**

 - How to use a TCO model to calculate the cost of Nutanix clusters and VMs
-- How to use Prism categories to allocate those costs to a cost center for VM spend reporting
+- How to use Prism categories and AWS tags to allocate those costs to a multi-cloud cost center for spend reporting
 - How to implement Chargeback to ensure costs are allocated to appropriate cost centers
-- How to set up alerts to be notified before costs exceed a certain budget
+- How to set up budget alerts to be notified before costs exceed a certain budget
+- How to act upon Beam's cost saving recommendations for public clouds (AWS/Azure)

 Logging In
 ++++++++++